AlainParadis/wil/index.md

 ### [Portfolio Development](portfolio-development.html)

-This unofficial summer activity is designed to help you kickstart your professional network to gain valuable insights for building your portfolio.
+This unofficial activity is designed to help you kickstart your professional network to gain valuable insights for building your portfolio.
 By reaching out to [professional designers](employers.html), you'll receive expert advice on your current work and guidance for your future career in graphic design.
 [Read more…](portfolio-development.html)

 ### <a name="grads">Grad Web Sites</a>